ukiw200/challenges-23-24/search-challenges/02-reverse-image-search/reverse-image-search.md

     ![image](3.jpg)

 1. This person also invented a programming language.
-The name of that programming language is also the brand of a non-IT product that nevertheless is a necessity for many programmers to write clean code.
+The name of that programming language is also the brand of a non-IT product that nevertheless is a necessity for many programmers to find solutions to problems.
 What is the name of that product (not the brand)?
 (1 word, in English)

     ![image](4.jpg)